2024

 2019

-The States of Mind installation, exhibited at the Myorakuji temple—a Buddhist and historical site in Fukuoka city, Japan, comprises five statues of a female figure.
-Each statue strikes a different pose, symbolizing a specific state of mind.
-Drawing inspiration from ancient female icons across various cultures, this work reflects my fascination with revitalizing matriarchal histories and symbols to the forefront of contemporary discourse.
+The States of Mind installation, exhibited at the Myorakuji temple—a historic Buddhist site in Fukuoka City, Japan—features a female figure in five distinct poses.
+Inspired by ancient female icons from various cultures, such as the Venus of Willendorf, this artwork reflects my fascination with bringing matriarchal histories and symbols into contemporary discourse.

-The last three pictures show that the interactive aspect was continued three years later at the exhibition held at the Fukuoka Asian Art Museum in 2021, where the statue continued to amass a diverse array of public insights.
+The last three pictures show that the interactive aspect was continued three years later at the exhibition held at the Fukuoka Asian Art Museum in 2021, where the sculptures continued to engage with the public, collecting responses from viewers.

 Installation view, The States of Mind (2019), Myorakuji Temple, Fukuoka, Japan